Welcome to Sydney’s original classroom

 The Rocks is also home to Sydney Learning Adventures (SLA), a leading provider of school excursions and education programs, with a focus on Aboriginal and archaeology programs.

-Programs include a walking tour of The Rocks, a harbour cruise aboard the Mari Nawi with the Tribal Warrior Association and six unique archaeology programs at The Big Dig Archaeology Education Centre in The Rocks.
+Programs include a walking tour of The Rocks and six unique archaeology programs at The Big Dig Archaeology Education Centre in The Rocks.

 For more information, visit Sydney Learning Adventures online.